High Strength Crowns

 4. Milling And Hand Finishing The Crown

-In our in-house laboratory, each crown is precisely milled from a single block of material with diamond drills to ensure an accurate fit.
+In our in-house laboratory, each full metal crowns is precisely milled from a single block of material with diamond drills to ensure an accurate fit.

 Our experienced dental technicians then hand finished the crowns by adding final touches with glazes to create a realistic look.

-Once ready, the crown is strengthened and the stains made permanent in a furnace at 1550℃.
+Once ready, the ceramic crown itself is strengthened and the stains are made permanent in a furnace at 1550℃.

 5. Crown Cementation

 You'll be back in the dentist's chair for this step.
-The dentist will try on the crown to confirm that it's fitting well on your tooth, and to check the that it blends in well with the rest of your teeth.
+The dentist will try on the metal crown, to confirm that it's fitting well on your tooth, and to check that it blends in well with the rest of your teeth.

-If all is well, the crown will be cleaned and conditioned, and modern dental adhesives are used to permanently secure your crown in place.
+If all is well, the crown will be cleaned and conditioned, and modern dental adhesives are used to cover dental implants to permanently secure your crown in place.

 6. Review Check